marcobarca/Crucipuzzle/README.md

-# Exam #1234: "Exam Title"
+# Exam #5: "CruciPuzzle"
-## Student: s123456 LASTNAME FIRSTNAME
+## Student: s281702 Barca Marco

 ## React Client Application Routes

-- Route `/`: page content and purpose
-- Route `/something/:param`: page content and purpose, param specification
-- ...
+- Route `/`: contains the initial page of the app, allow to logIn or enter as a guest.
+Once logged or entered as guest it shows the menu.
+- Route `/main/:GameDifficult`: contains the game itself.
+The GameDifficult param allow to set the difficult.
+- Route `/hallOfFame` : contains the Hall Of Fame of the game.
+- Route `/myGames` : contains the list of all the games played by the user (it is accessible only from logged users).

 ## API Server

 - POST `/api/login`
   - request parameters and request body content
   - response body content
-- GET `/api/something`
+- GET `/api/getPuzzle`
   - request parameters
   - response body content
+- GET `/api/getWordCheck`
+  - request parameters
+  - response body content
+- GET `/api/getHallOfFame`
+  - request parameters
+  - response body content
+- GET `/api/getMyGames`
+  - request parameters
+  - response body content
-- POST `/api/something`
+- POST `/api/createGame`
   - request parameters and request body content
   - response body content
-- ...

 ## Database Tables

-- Table `users` - contains xx yy zz
+- Table `user` - contains the registered users (id, username, password)
-- Table `something` - contains ww qq ss
+- Table `games` - contains all the played games (id, username, score)
-- ...

 ## Main React Components

-- `ListOfSomething` (in `List.js`): component purpose and main functionality
-- `GreatButton` (in `GreatButton.js`): component purpose and main functionality
-- ...

-(only _main_ components, minor ones may be skipped)
+- `LoginForm` (in `LoginComponent.js`): form that manages the LogIn.
+- `GameGrid` (in `GameGrid.js`): grid of the puzzle and all the game logic.
+- `Menu` (in `MyMenu.js`):  menu that appears at '/'.
+It allow to play, see the played games and the HoF, execute the LogOut.
+- `SettingsModal` (in `MyModal.js`): modal that allow to set the difficult of the game.
+It appears at '/main'
+- `Timer` (in `Timer.js`): countdown of the game.
+It appears at '/main'

 ## Screenshot